What is Lipedema?

 - Can occur in women of all sizes, from the seriously underweight to the morbidly obese.

 - Involves the excess deposit and expansion of fat cells in an unusual and particular pattern.
-This pattern is bilateral and symmetrical and usually from the waist to a distinct line just above the ankles.
+This pattern of abnormal fat bilateral and symmetrical and usually from the waist to a distinct line just above the ankles.

 - Lipedemic fat generally cannot be lost through diet and exercise (unlike the typical fat of obesity).
 Surgery is often a solution.